-For EEx m (Zone 1) applications a transducer certified to FM Class I Div 1 Group A, B, C & D, ClassII Div 1 Group E, F & G, Class III is used, and must be supplied via a 1500A breaking fuse, which is fitted as standard to the blockbox level controller.

-Restrictions do not use in the presence of these groups of Chemicals, Aliphatic Hydrocarbons, Ketones or Esters
+For EEx m (Zone 1) applications a transducer certified to FM Class I Div 1 Group A, B, C & D, Class II Div 1 Group E, F & G, Class III is used, and must be supplied via a 1500A breaking fuse, which is fitted as standard to the FlowCERT level controller.
+Restrictions do not use in the presence of these groups of Chemicals, Aliphatic Hydrocarbons, Ketones or Esters.

-For EEx ia (I.S.) a transducer certified to FM Class I Div 1 Group A, B, C & D, ClassII Div 1 Group E, F & G is used, which must be connected to the blockbox via an external Zener barrier.
+For EEx ia (I.S.) a transducer certified to FM Class I Div 1 Group A, B, C & D, Class II Div 1 Group E, F & G is used, which must be connected to the FlowCERT via an external Zener barrier.
+See transducer label for certification details.